Xonshiz/Hulusubs_dl/ReadMe.md

 If you're on windows, it's recommended that you download and use "windows exe binary" to save your time.
 You can download the latest windows release from [RELEASE SECTION](https://github.com/Xonshiz/Hulu-Subs-Downloader/releases/latest)
 Go there and download the ".exe" file.
 Then follow the usage instructions in #Usage.
 After downloading this exe file, place it in some location that you can access.
-Because you would need to run this script everytime you want to download subtitles.
+Because you would need to run this script every time you want to download subtitles.
 Don't put this in your "Windows" or "System" folders.
 It might cause conflicts with permissions.

 ### Linux/Ubuntu/Kubuntu or any other linux flavor Installation